Unhealthy ENFP: 23 Signs and Differences From Healthy ENFPs

 #3.
 Self-Absorption & Narcissism

-Typically, ENFPs are selfless, generous, and compassionate people.
+Healthy ENFPs are selfless, generous, and incredibly compassionate.
 While they love sharing their thoughts and ideas, they find hearing other people’s stories just as interesting.
+Even though they have big personalities, they care about others and make it a point not to overshadow them.

 However, this all changes when they develop unhealthy personality traits.
 Unhealthy ENFPs are so focused on their own feelings and thoughts that they become self-centered.
 Even worse, they believe that their problems are more important than those of other people.